WilleGyr/AV_City_Comparison/README.md

 | `ty_m` | Y position of the cuboid center in the ego-vehicle coordinate frame, in meters. |
 | `tz_m` | Z position of the cuboid center in the ego-vehicle coordinate frame, in meters. |
 | `num_interior_pts` | Number of LiDAR points inside the cuboid, if available.
 Defaults to `0` in the script if missing. |

+### Turning actor labels on/off
+There is currently no in-app way to change between viewing actor labels or not.
+Setting the if-statement in [`sensor_render.py`](sensor_render.py) at line 708 to `if True:` will turn them on.

 ### Changing line colors
 Changing the line colors of the outlines for each actor category can be done by changing the values in the `LINE_COLORS` dictionary in [`sensor_render.py`](sensor_render.py)